technologiestiftung/umweltatlas-masterportal-v3/addons/wfsAnalyzer/README.md

 without a bounding box, and the `bbox` of a GeoJSON response only covers the features it actually delivers — a megabyte for one district.

-So the extent is read out of a picture. `js/areaExtent.js` requests the same highlight at 300 pixels wide and takes the outermost non-transparent pixels, in **two passes**: first across the whole layer, then across what that found.
+So the extent is read out of a picture. `js/areaExtent.js` requests the area at 300 pixels wide — always **filled**, whatever the map shows: that image is measured, not looked at, and an outline would leave its inside blank and takes the outermost non-transparent pixels, in **two passes**: first across the whole layer, then across what that found.
 Measured for `bezirk='Mitte'`: